Detoxification is for Everyone

 What You Can Do

 The first step is awareness.
-Once you become angry that this problem exists, you recognize that you must do something about it.
+Once you become aware that this problem exists, you recognize that you must do something about it.
 The willingness to do your own research can be empowering and life-saving.
 If you think you have a need to detoxify, start by stopping what is making you sick (a substance or a relationship) and letting in only what is healthy and good.
 Like a warm-up before intense exercising, cleansing from toxic stuff can come when you are stronger and ready to handle it.

 Bear in mind that elimination of toxins can stir up the pot and be damaging to the organs of elimination or cause more symptoms.
 If you are a poor excretor, the poisons will recirculate, and redeposit elsewhere in the body sometimes producing other symptoms that may be uncomfortable or harmful.
 Whether aggressive or gentle detoxification, with any physical or emotional health issues, the process is safer and able to be monitored when working with professional supervision.
 Most often, this will be in the alternative health realm who may use lab analysis that reveal deficiencies or excesses of nutrients, minerals, and hormones not detected with conventional tests.
 Do your research, ask questions, and use good judgement.